 Following routine food hygiene inspections, businesses will be assessed in line with the Food Hygiene Information Scheme.

-Enforcement action is taken in accordance with our Food Enforcement Policy.
+Enforcement action is taken in accordance with our Food Enforcement Policy, available to download below.
 The main aim of the Policy is that enforcement is conducted in a reasonable, proportionate, transparent and consistent manner.

 To ensure consistent enforcement, the council is represented on various groups such as the East of Scotland Food Liaison Group.

 Where a business fails to meet the required food hygiene standards, an authorised officer has a range of powers to deal with non-compliance.
 Normally a graduated approach is taken; starting with written warnings.
 Notices can be served requiring improvement by a certain time, some of which can have the effect of prohibiting all or some aspects of the food business.